Keti Koti Festival Amsterdam

 The Keti Koti Festival programme typically begins with a parade from Waterlooplein to the Oosterpark called the Bigi Spikri, consisting of participants playing traditional music and wearing classic Surinamese dress.
 Once in the Oosterpark, there is a remembrance ceremony at the monument, after which the festive portion of the day begins.

-Four festival stages
+Two festival stages

-This takes place over four main stages:
+This takes place over two main stages:

 Plan your visit to Ket Koti Festival